zng-ui/zng/TODO/_current.md

     - Selector sets the value, but variable never updates.
     - Issue in `ArcCowVar`?
     - Also test selector with read-only var, must not show two options selected.

 * Test system lang change.
+    - Windows forces a log-out to change lang, how to test the event?

 * A trait that provides the available locales and locales on demand.
     - Replace `L10N.load_dir` with this trait.